Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 Townhouse Vs. Apartment

 Townhouses also share key features with apartments.
 Both housing options are considered individual dwellings that are located within a larger complex.
-Apartment buildings and townhouse complexes also often provide residents with shared spaces and amenities, like a gym or outdoor area.
+Apartment buildings and townhouse complexes also often provide residents with shared spaces and amenities, such as a gym or outdoor area.

 Townhouse Vs. Condo

-There are a lot of similarities between condominiums (or condos) and townhouses.
-Like townhouses, condos are often attached via one or two walls to other housing units and are typically governed by an HOA.
+Condominiums (or condos) and townhouses have a number of similarities.
+Like townhouses, condos are often attached via one or two walls to other housing units and are typically governed by a condo association similar to an HOA.
 Additionally, these types of units likely have access to community amenities.

-Unlike townhomes, condos are single units that make up a larger complex.
-This means condo owners are more likely to have neighbors above or below their units.
+Unlike a townhome, a condo is a single unit that makes up a larger complex.
+This means condo owners are more likely to have neighbors above or below their unit.
 On the other hand, townhomes are defined as single-family dwellings that happen to share walls with another home (or two homes) but are considered more private than condos.

 Townhome owners typically enjoy more freedoms as well.
-A condo’s HOA may rule that the exterior of a unit is entirely out of an owner’s control.
-Townhouse owners may have the ability to do whatever they would like with the exterior of their space.
+While a condo association may rule that the exterior of a unit is entirely out of an owner’s control, townhouse owners may be able to do as they please with the exterior of their space.
 Plus, where a condominium complex may handle all yard maintenance, townhouse HOAs may require that owners take care of outdoor tasks themselves.

 Townhouse Vs. Detached Single-Family Home

-A townhouse and a single-family home are considered single-family dwellings, and owners are typically expected to take care of maintenance indoors and outdoors.
-A townhouse is a combination of a single-family home and a condo.
-It’s a happy medium for certain people in the housing market.
+A townhouse and a single-family home are considered single-family dwellings, and owners are typically expected to handle maintenance indoors and outdoors.
+A townhouse is a combination of a single-family home and a condo, so it’s a happy medium for some people in the real estate market.

 Townhouse owners may be responsible for less maintenance and upkeep than single-family homeowners.
-Not every townhouse is part of an HOA, but many are – and some HOAs take care of various responsibilities like snow removal or tending to the landscaping.
-Owning a townhouse can be a savvy option for someone who wants the convenience of a single-family home without the responsibility of maintenance.
+Not every townhouse is part of an HOA, but many are – and some HOAs take care of responsibilities such as snow removal or tending to the landscaping.
+Owning a townhouse can be a savvy option for someone who wants the convenience of a single-family home without the responsibility of ongoing maintenance.

 Townhomes work well for those eager to live near the city and willing to sacrifice space and privacy.
 On the other hand, single-family homes may appeal to home buyers who appreciate a little more space between themselves and their neighbors.